Pierre de Coubertin: Legacy

 The traditional Olympic motto Citius, Altius, Fortius (Faster, Higher, Stronger) was proposed by Coubertin in 1894, and was official from 1924 until modified to the current Citius, Altius, Fortius – Communiter (Faster, Higher, Stronger – Together) in 2021.
 The traditional motto was coined by Henri Didon OP, a friend of Coubertin, for a Paris youth gathering of 1891.

-The Pierre de Coubertin medal (also known as the Coubertin medal or the True Spirit of Sportsmanship medal) is an award given by the International Olympic Committee to those athletes that demonstrate the spirit of sportsmanship in the Olympic Games.
-This medal is considered by many athletes and spectators to be the highest award that an Olympic athlete can receive, even greater than a gold medal.
-The International Olympic Committee considers it as its highest honor.
+The Pierre de Coubertin World Trophy given by the International Fair Play Committee has been awarded since 1965 for gestures of fair play in which an athlete impedes their performance to aid a fellow competitor.

+The Pierre de Coubertin Medal is a special decoration awarded by the International Olympic Committee since 1997 that "pays tribute to institutions with a pedagogical and educational role and to people who, through their research and the creation of intellectual works in the spirit of Pierre de Coubertin, contribute to the promotion of Olympism."

 A minor planet, 2190 Coubertin, was discovered in 1976 by Soviet astronomer Nikolai Stepanovich Chernykh and is named in his honour.

 The street where the Olympic Stadium in Montreal is located (which hosted the 1976 Summer Olympic Games) was named after Pierre de Coubertin, giving the stadium the address 4549 Pierre de Coubertin Avenue.
 It is the only Olympic stadium in the world that lies on a street named after Coubertin.
 There are also two schools in Montreal named after Pierre de Coubertin.

 He was portrayed by Louis Jourdan in the 1984 NBC miniseries, The First Olympics: Athens 1896.

 In 2007, he was inducted into the World Rugby Hall of Fame for his services to the sport of rugby union.